elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 ### Using Spice Clients to Connect to Spice-Enabled VMs

-If you don&#8217;t want to use the **virt-manager** console, we can use other Spice clients.
+If you don't want to use the **virt-manager** console, we can use other Spice clients.
 First we need to determine what port is used for the Spice connection:

     [elatov@klaptop ~]$ virsh -c qemu+ssh://virtuser@kvm/system dumpxml kelatov_win7_client | grep spice | grep port
     ## <graphics type='spice' port='5913' tlsPort='-1' autoport='yes'></graphics>

-So we are on port **5913**, now let&#8217;s setup an SSH tunnel:
+So we are on port **5913**, now let's setup an SSH tunnel:

     [elatov@klaptop ~]$ ssh -L 5913:localhost:5913 virtuser@kvm